osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/pi-event-frames-interface-manager/templates-tab/recipe-templates-efim.md

 For example: abc_[Procedure] If the incoming event's [Procedure] field contains "Test", the resulting procedure **Recipe** field is "abc_Test".

+### Translate

+Maps text from the data source to the text that you want to record in the PI System.

 ## Advanced features

+### Descriptor

+Populates the tag's Descriptor field.

 ### Batch ID